glentner/AITP2022-DS-Challenge/docs/challenge1.md

 ### Plan
 My goal is to extract all the data labled for Antarctica from years 1973 onwards

-#### Why 1973?
+#### Why 1957?
-NOAA in their readme says data from 1973 to the present is typically the most complete, this means we have the lowest likelihood of missing data.
+NOAA in their readme says data from 1957 to the present is when Antartica data started

 #### What are we extracting?
 Station number